bhargavvarmasagi/GDP-Team04/README.md

 Creation of About the developers page:- (9/6/24) Created a page "About the developers", added team members details and added the page link to main wiki page.Discussed about project charter with team members.

-Documented the minutes from the client meeting held on 9/4/2024
+Documented the minutes from the client meeting:- (9/6/24) I have Updated the client meeting minutes details on the wiki pages, including comprehensive notes from the meeting held on 9/4/2024.
-- where we discussed functional and non-functional requirements, team roles, and reference organization.<br>
-- Also planned the next client presentation and set action items for the team.
-The next meeting is scheduled for 9/13/2024.<br>